Generalized recursive atom ordering and equivalence to CL-shellability: Introduction

-In one of the main results of the paper, Theorem \ref{cccl}, we prove that a finite bounded poset admits a recursive atom ordering if and only if it admits a generalized recursive atom ordering.
-While every RAO is a GRAO, as is proven in Lemma \ref{raothengrao}, the converse it not true; Figure 2 gives an example showing this.
-However, we provide an algorithm that transforms any GRAO into an RAO on the same poset $P$, a procedure we call the ``atom reordering process'' (see Definition \ref{reorder-def}).
-This proceeds from bottom to top in $P$, reordering the atoms of each rooted interval $[u,\hat{1}]_r$ in turn, doing so in a way that moves the elements of $F_r(u)$ ahead of the elements of $G_r(u)$ for each $u$ and each $r$ while preserving the relative order of the elements within $F_r(u)$ and within $G_r(u)$.
+In Section \ref{bg-section}, we review background, including some key ideas of Bj\"orner and Wachs that we will build upon later in the paper.
+We establish some fundamental properties of GRAOs and of the atom reordering process in Sections \ref{graosection} and \ref{GRAOiffRAO}, respectively.
+In particular, Section \ref{GRAOiffRAO} presents one of the main results of the paper, Theorem \ref{cccl}; this result establishes that a finite bounded poset admits a recursive atom ordering (RAO) if and only if it admits a generalized recursive atom ordering (GRAO).
+Figure 2 gives an example highlighting the subtlety of Theorem \ref{cccl}.
+It shows a small example of a poset $P$ endowed with a GRAO that is not an RAO (on the left in the figure) and the same poset endowed with an RAO (on the right in the figure).
+A key ingredient to the proof of Theorem \ref{cccl} is an algorithm that transforms any GRAO into an RAO on the same poset $P$, a procedure we call the ``atom reordering process'' (see Algorithm \ref{reorder-def}).
 This procedure transforms the GRAO shown on the left in Figure 2 into the RAO shown on the right in Figure 2.